Akhal-Teke: History

 The ancestors of the breed may date back to animals living 3,000 years ago, who were known by a number of names.
 The precise ancestry is difficult to trace, however, because prior to about 1600 AD, horse breeds in the modern sense did not exist; rather, horses were identified by local strain or type.

 The breed is very similar to—and possibly the direct descendant of—the Turkoman horse, a breed believed to be extinct, though a related strain may be bred today in Iran.
 Other breeds or strains with Turkoman roots also include the Yomud, the Goklan, and the Nokhorli.
 Some historians believe that these are different strains of the same breed.
 Other ancient strains that may have contributed to the breed, including those named the Massaget and Parthian.
 There are also claims that Akhal-Teke horse is the descendant of the original Fergana horse which was breed in Fergana valley in 104 BC.

-It remains a disputed "chicken or egg" question whether the Arabian was the ancestor of the Turkoman or was developed out of that breed, but current DNA evidence points to a possible common ancestor for both.
+It remains a disputed question whether the Arabian was the ancestor of the Turkoman or was developed out of that breed, but current DNA evidence points to a possible common ancestor for both.
 A substantial number of Arabian mares were reportedly used to improve the breed in the 14th and 19th century.
 It is also possible that the so-called "hot blooded" breeds such as the Arabian, Turkoman, Akhal-Teke, and the Barb all developed from a single "oriental horse" predecessor.

 Tribal people in what today is Turkmenistan first used the Akhal-Teke for raiding.
 The horses were their most treasured possession since they were crucial for income and survival.
 They selectively bred their horses, keeping records of the pedigrees via an oral tradition.
 Horses were managed and trained in very specific ways.
 Stallions were tethered next to the tent while mares and foals were free to seek forage.
 The stallions were covered from head to tail with up to seven layers of felt, which kept their coat short and shiny.
 Before raids they were put on a sparse diet to prepare them for the long ride through the desert with no water and hardly any feed.
 The horses were called Argamaks (divine or Sacred Horses) by the Russians and heavenly horses by ancient China, and were cherished by those who valued their speed and stamina in the desert and loyalty to their owner.
 Han emperors from China waged two expeditions to secure the "heavenly horses".
 Access to these horse breeds fueled the success in China's future campaign against their nomadic neighbors.